mortezakowkabi/jcb-persian-documentation/043-Major-Release-of-JCB-v2.6.0.md

 * **Modal-based editors** (used for updates, views, etc.) are now replaced by **dedicated views**.
 * When editing updates, admin views, or site views, JCB will open these in full-page views for better control.
-* You’ll be prompted to save all changes before switching views.
+* You'll be prompted to save all changes before switching views.

 This improves stability and editing precision across multiple areas.